Decking adds a beautiful touch and can enhance your garden in a variety of ways.

 1. Finger-jointed European Oak

-When finger-jointed, European Oak is a very durable hardwood.
+Oak is a very durable, beautiful hardwood — giving it those two crucial qualities.
 However, it’s worth noting that European Oak can tend to move slightly more as compared to tropical hardwoods.
 Therefore, it’s worth putting a slightly larger gap in between the boards.

 This usually comes in a fluted profile, as demonstrated in the above image.
 With the boarding glued and finger-jointed, this species has the additional benefit of being able to be supplied in longer, more stable lengths.